 How deep is the waters in dermatology clinics in Gangnam District, Seoul?
-My honest insights from 8 years in the Korean cosmetic surgery industry
+My honest insights from 8 years of working in the Korean cosmetic surgery industry

-In 2018, I first set foot in Seoul with 200,000 New Taiwan dollars and the illusion that “cosmetic surgery in Korea is very cheap.”
+In 2018, I first set foot in Seoul with 200,000 Taiwanese dollars and the illusion that “cosmetic surgery in Korea is very cheap.”
 What happened?
-A shady interm
+Scam agent

-ediary charged me a 30% “service fee,” and I ended up at an unlicensed clinic where I had a mediocre Thermage treatment.
+s charged me a 30% “service fee,” and I ended up at an unlicensed clinic where I had a mediocre Thermage treatment.
 When I wanted to follow up, the clinic didn’t even have Chinese-speaking staff.
-That experience cost
+That experience cos

-ast 8 years, I have worked as a Chinese-speaking consultant at three Korean dermatology clinics, treating over 5,000 Taiwanese patients and witnessing countless stories of people both falling into pitfalls and achievin
+years, I have worked as a Chinese-speaking consultant at three Korean dermatology clinics, treating over 5,000 Taiwanese clients and witnessing countless stories of people both falling victim to scams and achiev

 I. The truth about how “deep” the Korean cosmetic surgery industry really is

-1.1 Chaotic prices: The same treatment, prices can vary by three times?
+1.1 Chaotic prices: The same treatment, but prices can vary by three times?

 While working in Gangnam District, I witnessed firsthand: